Montréal's most beautiful winter terraces

 Portus360

 This excellent Portuguese restaurant treats you to two floors of dining with panoramic city views.
-Experience an unforgettable afternoon or evening thanks, among others, to its 360-degree rotation that lets you admire Montréal in all its splendour.
+The best part?
+Its 360-degree rotation that lets you admire Montréal in all its splendour.
 You and your company will love the traditional Portuguese petiscos prepared with a modern and creative flair.

 Website